MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_eDiscovery_recovery.md

 ## Task 2 – Assign Records Management and eDiscovery Manager permissions

 In this task, you will prepare to export the data you discovered in Task 1 to a PST-file that you can provide to the legal department.
 First you need to assign the Records Management role to your compliance administrator.
-Otherwise they will not be able to export search results.
+Otherwise, they will not be able to export search results.

-1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. Log into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 Select the **Profile picture** of **Joni Sherman** in the top right corner and select **Sign out**.
 Afterwards close the browser.